-Using the PRE OUT jacks , connections may be made to external power amplifiers.
+Using the PRE OUT jacks (1), connections may be made to external power amplifiers.
+To make these connections, remove the jumpers between PRE-OUT and MAIN IN, and save them for future use.
 Connect the PRE-OUT of the channels to be connected to external amplifiers to that amplifier's inputs.
 Volume will still be controlled by this receiver.